waku-org/nwaku/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md

 > _*NOTE:*_ Infura provides a simple way of setting up endpoints for interaction with the Ethereum chain and the Waku RLN smart contract without having to run a dedicated Ethereum node.
 > Setting up Infura is not mandatory.
 Operators concerned with the centralized aspect introduced by Infura should use their own node.

-1. Sign up to Infura if you do not have an account already. [https://infura.io/register](https://infura.io/register)
+1. Sign up for Infura if you do not have an account already. [https://infura.io/register](https://infura.io/register)

     ![](https://i.imgur.com/SyLaG6s.jpg)